 Black stool usually means there is an excess of dried blood present in the poop.
 Usually, this is not a good sign.
 It means there was internal bleeding somewhere in the intestinal tract -- far enough away from the rectum that this blood had time to dry.
 If this is a consistent color of poop for you, reach out to your provider.

 Poop can be a yellow color when fat is not being absorbed from the poop.
 Fat absorption can be disrupted by various sources such as a parasite, illness causing inflammation in the pancreas or congenital disease.
 Yellow poop is usually a sign of a medical problem that needs attention sooner rather than later.
-If your yellow stool is present for more than two days, contact your family medicine doctor!
+If your yellow stool is present for more than two days, contact your doctor!

 Yellowish brown-colored stool or pale poop can sometimes be confused for yellow poop.
 The difference will usually be subtle but noticeable when looking carefully.
 Yellowish brown-colored or pale stool will have more of a gray tint and be less slimy.